ballerina-attic/ballerina-awslambda-deployment/README.md

 ### AWS Access/Secret Key Generation

-Now having an active AWS account.
-You will need to create an access key / secret key pair.
-The instruction in doing this can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-Note down the access key and the secret key in a secured place.
+You need to create an access key / secret key pair for the active AWS account you have.
+For instructions, go to [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

+>**Note:** Copy and keep the access key and the secret key in a secured location.

 ### AWS Lambda Role Generation